2 Describing data

 # ℹ 273 more rows

 The third data frame is aus_bank_rets, which contains monthly data on stock returns and market capitalization for Australian banks.
-Here ret is expressed as a net return, so a value of 0.148 means that the stock had a 14.8% return for that month.
+Note that in aus_bank_rets, as in many financial data sets, a value of 0.148 in ret means that the stock had a 14.8% return for that month.

 aus_bank_rets